Mariollet/WhenISS/README.md

 #### Environment setup

 1. Create a file named `.env.local` in the project root.
 This will be your local configuration.
-It must not be committed!
+2. Copy the commented variables of the `.env` to the `.env.local`.
-2. Uncomment the line registering the file in `pubspec.yaml`.
+3. Uncomment the line registering the file in `pubspec.yaml`.

-The local environment must define the commented constants from the `.env`.
-The Dart debugger must be restarted after changing a global or local environment constant.
+_Note: Changing an environment variable requires a restart of the Dart debugger._

 #### Debug mode